 One of the main differences between trail running shoes and regular running shoes is the tread pattern.
-Trail running shoes have more aggressive treads that grip well when run over dirt or mud, whereas regular running shoes have treads that are less likely to get caught in different types of terrain.
+Trail running shoes have more aggressive treads that grip well when running over dirt or mud. whereas regular running shoes have treads that are less likely to get caught in different types of terrain.

 Why Do People Wear Long Socks With Mizuno Trail Shoes?